kim-marcel/list-demo/README.md

 # List Demo App

-This is a demo "shopping-list"-App using a python Google App Engine Backend-API and an Angular 6 Frontend-App.
+This is a demo "shopping-list"-App using a python Google App Engine Backend-API and an Angular 6 Frontend.

 ## Getting started